RunningPenguin/VescUartControl/Readme.md

 in the function commands_process_packet.
 You can write easily own handler functions.
 Use converting functions in the library buffer.c.

-The rest shut be comment sufficient in the VescUart.h.
-Take also a look to the RX-Site of the ArduBoardControler (https://github.com/RollingGecko/ArduBoardControler)
+The rest shut be comment sufficient in the VescUart.h. and the examples

 ##Requirements to use this library on bldc FW

-The needed changes where already merged by Vedder to the FW. :)
+The needed changes for the function "UartGetLimits" where hopefully merged by Vedder to the FW in the next time.
+At this time only
+- begin
+- UartSetCurrent
+- UartSetCurrentBrake
+- UartGetValue
+are working with standard VESC FW 2.18 is tested with Teensyduino 3.1 but should work with Arduino also but is untested.

-In bldc-tool please activate UART and if needed the nunchuk application.
+In bldc-tool please activate UART and select a baud rate of 256800.